2013 Liz Tilberis Grant Recipient – Mythreye Karthikeyan

 Traditional concepts of metastasis do not apply to ovarian cancer.
 High Grade Serous Ovarian Cancer (HGSOC) does not have any anatomical barriers to seeding/attaching to the peritoneal cavity to trigger metastasis.
 Hence, there is an urgent need to identify mechanisms that promote normal cell and tissue behavior in the environment including that in the peritoneal cavity.
 The proposed work will evaluate the importance of targeting TGF-ß and its pathways in the tumor microenvironment as an adjunct or in combination with other molecular therapeutics and chemotherapy.
 Greater understanding of the ways in which normal and ovarian cancer cells respond to the environment may provide an array of new strategies for therapeutic development especially since the inherent instability of the genome of HGSOC has in recent years shifted attention to targeting the tumor microenvironment.
 As such, a portion of this work proposes to directly investigate these avenues.
 If successful, these preclinical and mechanistic studies would serve as precursors to the design of subtype specific Phase I clinical trials.
 In the interim, evaluating the contribution of anoikis resistance in ovarian cancer and determining that loss of TßRIII results in reduced response to biomechanical cues and anoikis resistance, would help in evaluating the prognostic relevance of soluble TßRIII (that can bind TGF-ß) as a biomarker for aggression and as a predictor of response to therapies.

-Dr. Mythreye Karthikeyan is currently a Research Assistant Professor at Duke University’s Department of Medicine.
+Dr. Mythreye Karthikeyan is currently an Assistant Professor at University of South Carolina and was previously a Research Assistant Professor at Duke University’s Department of Medicine.
 Upon completion of a Master’s degree in Biochemistry from India she went on to receive her Ph.D from University of North Carolina, Chapel Hill in Dr. Kerry Bloom’s lab, investigating mechanisms of chromosome segregation and kinetochore function.
 She received postdoctoral training at Duke University with Dr. Gerard Blobe examining the role of the TGF-ß co-receptor TßRIII /Betaglycan in regulating cancer cell behavior.
 Under the joint mentorship of Dr. Andrew Berchuck and Dr. Blobe she focused her efforts on ovarian cancer identifying novel roles for the TGF-ß co-receptors TßRIII and Endoglin in cell migration, adhesion and regulation of integrin trafficking.
 In addition, in collaboration with Dr. Superfine’s group at UNC, Chapel Hill, she uncovered a novel link between mechanical properties of ovarian cancer cells and invasive behavior.
 Currently, her lab research is focused on investigating how normal and ovarian cancer cells respond to changes in mechanical and biochemical cues from the environment.
 She investigates how changes in the TGF-ß pathways act as a mechanism utilized by ovarian cancers to evade the same mechanical and chemical cues.
 In addition to her 2013 Liz Tilberis Award from OCRF, she was the recipient of a Career Development Award from the Department of Defense’s Ovarian Cancer research Program.
 Her long- range goal is to improve treatment strategies for gynecologic cancers.